SF-WDI-LABS/rspec_testing_inventory/README.md

   <details>
     <summary>click for solution</summary>
-    ```ruby

         # spec/controllers/items_controller_spec.rb

         # set up controller tests for the ItemsController
         RSpec.describe ItemsController, type: :controller do
           # set up tests for the show action, specifically
           describe "#show" do
             # say how to test one goal of the show action
             it "renders the :show view" do
               item = Item.create({size:'s', color:'blue', status:'unsold'}) # create test item
-          get :show, id: item.id  # make a get request to /items/:id
-          expect(response).to render_template(:show)  # test that response renders show view
+              get :show, id: item.id  # make a get request to /items/:id expect(response).to render_template(:show)  # test that response renders show view end
           end
         end
-    end
-    ```

   </details>

 * This test will require a `show` method in the items controller, and a `show` view for items.
 Add an empty `show` method to the items controller, and create an `app/views/items/show.html.erb` file if you don't have one yet.